Leica D-LUX Typ 109 vs Sony RX100 V

 It is notable that the D-LUX Typ 109 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX100 V is a recent model that features in the current product line-up of Sony.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
-Further information on the two cameras, as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Sony RX100 V – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica D-LUX (Typ 109):